-A subscription is a permanent pipe opened between a SDK instance and a Kuzzle server, with a set of filters.
-Whenever a real-time message or a modified document match these subscription filters, a push notification is sent by Kuzzle to this SDK (for instance, see the Collection.subscribe method).
+A subscription opens a permanent pipe between the client and Kuzzle.
+Whenever a real-time message or a modified document matches a subscription filter, a notification is sent by Kuzzle to the client (for instance, see the Collection.subscribe method).

-By default, upon reconnection, all subscription are renewed.
+While in offline mode, the Kuzzle SDK client maintains all subscriptions configurations and, by default, when Kuzzle SDK client reconnects, all subscriptions are renewed.
 This behavior can be changed by setting the

-false.
-In that case, each subscription must be renewed manually using the
+false, in which case, each subscription will have to be renewed manually using the

-Requests can be queued while being offline, to be replayed once the network connection has been reestablished.
+While in offline mode, API requests can be queued, and then executed once the network connection has been reestablished.

 By default, there is no request queuing.